Faculty Senate Approval- March 2015

 B. Professional Responsibilities

-Faculty, guided by a deep conviction of the worth and dignity of the advancement of knowledge, shall recognize the special responsibilities placed upon them.
+Faculty, guided by a deep conviction of the worth and dignity of the advancement of knowledge, shall recognize that academic responsibility implies faithful performance of professional duties and obligations.
 Their primary responsibility to their subject is to seek and state the truth as they see it.
 To this end, faculty members shall devote their energies to developing and improving their scholarly competence.
 They have an obligation to exercise critical self-discipline and judgment in using, extending and transmitting knowledge.
 They shall practice intellectual honesty.
-Although the faculty member may follow subsidiary interests, these interests must never seriously hamper or compromise their freedom of inquiry.
+Although faculty members may follow subsidiary interests, these interests must never seriously hamper or compromise their freedom of inquiry.

 As teachers, faculty members shall encourage the free pursuit of learning in their students.
 They shall hold before them the best scholarly and ethical standards of their discipline.
 Faculty members shall demonstrate respect for students as individuals and adhere to their proper roles as intellectual guides and counselors.
 Faculty members shall make every reasonable effort to foster honest academic conduct and ensure that their evaluations of students reflect each student's true merit.
 They shall avoid any exploitation, harassment or discriminatory treatment of students.
 They shall acknowledge significant or scholarly assistance from students.

 As colleagues, faculty members have obligations that derive from common membership in the community of scholars.
-They shall respect and defend the free inquiry of associates and shall not discriminate against or harass colleagues.
-In the exchange of criticism and ideas, faculty shall show due respect for the opinions of others.
+Faculty members shall not discriminate against or harass colleagues.
+They shall respect and defend their associates’ free inquiry.
+In the exchange of criticism and ideas, faculty shall show due respect for others (even when disagreeing with or criticizing others’ opinions.
 Faculty shall acknowledge academic debts and strive to be objective in their professional judgment of colleagues.

-In making public statements, including the right to responsible dissent on matters of institutional policy or educational philosophy, faculty have an obligation to be accurate, to exercise appropriate restraint, to show respect for the opinions of others and to make every effort to indicate that they are not speaking for the University.
+In making public statements-- including the right to responsible dissent on matters of institutional policy or educational philosophy--faculty have an obligation to be accurate, to act in a professional manner, to show respect for the opinions of others (even when disagreeing with or criticizing others’ opinions) and to make every effort to indicate that they are not speaking for the University.